Alcohol Use and Older Adults

 Frequently Asked Questions

 4. Is drinking alcohol and taking medicine bad for you?

 Sometimes.
 Drinking alcohol can cause certain medicines to not work properly and other medicines to become more dangerous or even deadly.
 Mixing alcohol and some medicines can cause sleepiness, confusion, or lack of coordination, which may lead to accidents and injuries.
-It also may cause nausea, vomiting, headaches, as well as other serious health problems.
+It also may cause nausea, vomiting, and headaches, as well as other serious health problems.

 Dozens of medicines interact with alcohol and can be harmful.
 Here are some examples.

 - Taking aspirin or arthritis medications and drinking alcohol can increase the risk of bleeding in the stomach.

 - Taking the painkiller acetaminophen and drinking alcohol can increase the chances of liver damage.